-- 17.In the Spring Budget the government announced the following measures aimed at supporting those businesses facing increases in their business rates bills as a result of the 2017 revaluation: - Supporting small businesses this will help those ratepayers who as a result of the change in their rateable value at the revaluation are losing some or all small business or rural relief and, as a result, are facing large increases in their bills - New Discretionary relief scheme the government announced £300m discretionary fund over 4 years from 2017/18 to support those businesses that face the steepest increases in their business rates bills as a result of the 2017 revaluation.
-Doncaster has been allocated £0.463m for 2017/18, £0.225m for 2018/19, £0.093m for 2019/20 and £0.013m for 2020/21. - New Business Rate Relief Scheme for Pubs eligible pubs will receive a £1,000 discount on their bill.

-18. A separate report will be produced on the proposed new relief schemes for Council approval (supporting small businesses July 2017 and the two other schemes September 2017).
+- 17.In the Spring Budget the government announced the following measures aimed at supporting those businesses facing increases in their business rates bills as a result of the 2017 revaluation: - Supporting small businesses this will help those ratepayers who as a result of the change in their rateable value at the revaluation are losing some or all small business or rural relief and, as a result, are facing large increases in their bills. - New Discretionary relief scheme the government announced £300m discretionary fund over 4 years from 2017/18 to support those businesses that face the steepest increases in their business rates bills as a result of the 2017 revaluation.
+Doncaster has been allocated £0.463m for 2017/18, £0.225m for 2018/19, £0.093m for 2019/20 and £0.013m for 2020/21. - New Business Rate Relief Scheme for Pubs eligible pubs will receive a £1,000 discount on their bill. - 18.A separate report is included on this agenda for supporting small businesses and the two other schemes will be brought to Council on 21st September, 2017.